 Aside from the Ofsted childminder registration fee, there’s other costs to consider.
 DBS checks, training courses and setting up your home are some important ones to consider.
 If you go direct with Ofsted, you’ll have to cover these costs yourself.

 Agencies will have different fees or deposits to join.

 Read our handy guide about applying to become a childminder with Ofsted.

 The difference when registering with an accredited childminder agency is they should make it as simple as possible for you to successfully qualify as a childminder and get your business up and running.

 Agencies may offer different additional training beyond what Ofsted requires.
 Make sure to do your research about the pros and cons of each agency before you apply.

 For more details on working with an agency vs Ofsted, read our guide here.

 What childminder courses do I need to complete?

 Before embarking on a formal training course, you might want to take an introductory course, to see if childcare training is something you enjoy.
-We offer an online short course called ‘Starting to work in childcare’, which is open to anyone and totally free.
-If a career in childcare is something you’re considering, it’s a great way to start.

 You do also need to complete specific training courses to become a qualified childminder.
 Before you can register, you have to pass: